OpenShock/3DPrints/LolaD1Mini Box/README.md

 # Lola's D1Mini Box

 > [!WARNING]
-> Measurements are off, this currently does not fit, please wait until it has been fixed before printing this
+> Measurements might be off, latest revision has not been tested.
+Print at your own risk of wasted filament and disapointment.

 Made a new box from scratch based on `.ek.`'s box from the discord which should be easier to print.